tickBit/Amiga-C64-SID-song-player/README.md

 NOTICE!!

 I noticed, that this program nor does the PlaySID3.0 handle C64 songs, that have digitzed instruments!
+Little correction: It plays those songs, but without the sample sounds.

 * PlaySIDFile.c can be compiled without problems at least with DICE.
 * PlaySIDFile-VBCC.c can be compiled (with instructions in the source) at least with VBCC.